Volunteer Firefighter Samuel McPaul was killed after high winds rolled several trucks - The Media Times

 Prime Minister Scott Morrison shared the news on Twitter overnight, calling it “terrible” and saying he was “grateful” for the firefighters’ work.

-NSW Premier Gladys Berejiklian expressed her shock last night and said she had missed words.
+“This shows us what NSW is going through.
+Every fire front is a threat to life, to the lives of people as they know them, and it was devastating news that brought this home last night, ”said Ms. Berejiklian.

+“These circumstances are never easy, but … the circumstances are very tragic and our hearts go to everyone who knew him, worked with him and we cannot explain or appreciate what his family and loved ones are going through.”

-The firefighters had been working about 110 km east of Albury in the Green Valley, Talmalmo fire, when the truck was rolled.
+The injured firemen had been working in the Green Valley, Talmalmo fire, about 110 km east of Albury when the truck was rolled.

 Police said the group had been fighting fires from the rear protection area in the main cabin.